ArloL/arlol.github.io/_posts/2016-07-28-knightmare-devops-tale.markdown

 ---
-title: Knightmare: A DevOps Cautionary Tale by Doug Seven
+title: "Knightmare: A DevOps Cautionary Tale by Doug Seven"
 description: A story why your deployments should be automated as much as reasonable.
 ---